 The following table lists typical power requirements for starting and running some common appliances.
 Actual power requirements may vary by manufacturer, motor size and type of motor used.
 Only running watts apply to appliances without motors.
 Visit our Portable Generator Sizing Guide for help choosing the right generator to fit your needs.

 Managing Portable Generator Power

-Begin by deciding which critical appliances should receive power during an outage.
+Decide which critical appliances should receive power during an outage.
 Give top priority to sump pumps, sewage pumps, refrigerators and freezers.
 Add the furnace to your list in cold weather to keep the house warm and prevent pipes from freezing.
-Total the power required for each device, and determine the starting watts required.
-A rule of thumb for motors allows for three times the starting watts.
-Heavy duty motors may require six times the running watts to start.
+Total the running watts for all the appliances that will run at the same time, then add the highest starting watts to the total.
+Calculate running watts for motors by multiplying running watts by three.